The DBMS_PIPE package provides the capability to send messages through a pipe within or between sessions connected to the same database cluster.

 Comprehensive example

-The following example uses a pipe as a "mailbox".
-A series of stored procedures are used to create the mailbox, to add a multi-item message to the mailbox (up to three items), and to display the full contents of the mailbox.
+In the following example, a pipe is used as a "mailbox".
+A series of stored procedures are used to create the mailbox, add a multi-item message to the mailbox (up to three items), and display the full contents of the mailbox.
 These stored procedures are enclosed in a package named mailbox.

 CREATE OR REPLACE PACKAGE mailbox